MadhavBahl/OOPS/Sort/Selecton_Sort/README.md

 ---------------
 Selection Sort can be explain on 2 steps:-
 1.Find minimum element in unsorted part:-
-		* 1.Fix min(minimum) as current element.
+		A.Fix min(minimum) as current element.
-		8 2.Then compare min with with unsorted elements.
+		B.Then compare min with with unsorted elements.
-				* a.if any element at that position is greater than current then do nothing.
+				- if any element at that position is greater than current then do nothing.
-				* b.if any element at that position is smaller than current then fix it as min.
+				- if any element at that position is smaller than current then fix it as min.
 2.Swap current element arrp[i] with arr[min]:-
-		* 1.It will swap if min is found or Not.
+		A.It will swap if min is found or Not.